 “I think [‘Clowns Don’t Cry’] is different and relatable, coming from a music student perspective or just a music lover, there’s not a lot of [musical] representation [from] this area,” said Gabriella Moore, who is part of the digital art team at Rowan Music Group.
 “I mean, if you think about it, we got Meek Mill [and] Lil Uzi, but we don’t have New Jersey people.
 So to hear him talk about Camden and all that stuff, I liked that.
 I can relate to that.”

-Mir Fontane spoke about the release of his new album, his personal life and its influence on his music.
+Mir Fontane spoke about the release of his new album, his personal life, and its influence on his music.
 Mir Fontane spent a lot of time painting and listening to a combination of ’90s R&B and classic hip-hop while growing up in Camden.

 “I feel like everybody’s life is a movie and they are the main character in their movie,” he said.
 “So I just like making music for specific situations that everybody in life goes through whether it be relationships, losing a friend, feeling down about or doubts about your dreams, or whatever the case may be.”

 The rapper and singer has called his music “music for people’s everyday lives” and believes that by listening to his music people can sense his presence in their lives.
-Prior to writing music, he wrote poetry and brief musical compositions but has always been passionate about language.
+Before writing music, he wrote poetry and brief musical compositions but has always been passionate about language.
 He later switched to drawing, which he continues to do.

 The concept for Mir Fontane’s album first emerged during the COVID-19 pandemic when he thought he was losing sight of who he was as a result of being unable to perform and go outside for gigs.
 Mir Fontane realized he was depressed when he was forced to spend all of his time alone inside thinking and having little to do.